 - Pros & Cons

 - Am I a Candidate?

 Lingual braces are similar to traditional braces, including the metal brackets and wires involved, but the entire system sits on the inside of your teeth rather than the outside.
 This means they are practically invisible to other people.
-Some people think they are even less visible than clear, plastic aligners.

 Lingual braces don’t work for everyone.
 They are only good for certain candidates, just like most orthodontic devices.

 The Ups & Downs of Lingual Braces

 Lingual braces can be a highly effective option to realign your smile.
 Many adults ask about this option because they do not want their orthodontic treatment to be visible, they play a woodwind or brass instrument, or they play sports.
 Lingual braces are a better option for these hobbies and professions.